 In the year 2007, Rossignol celebrated one hundred years since the foundation of the company.
 The brand mission of Rossignol is to use the experience of the past, together with the innovation of today to produce the best soft and hard mountain gear ever.
-Known as the “pure mountain company” what Rossignol did that other companies failed to do was to see mountain experience as a lifestyle rather than a part time activity.
+Known as the “pure mountain company” what Rossignol did, what other companies failed to do, was to see mountain experience as a lifestyle rather than a part time activity.

 The designers from Rossignol listened to what athletes said about their skiing needs before producing Rossignol skis.
 They then asked people who experience ski regularly what they needed in the way of innovation.
 The result was the perfect combination needed to produce top quality Rossignol skis and equipment, snowboards and everything needed while encountering the great outdoors on the mountains.